redwoodjs/redwood/docs/docs/realtime.md

     - If you are using a serverless architecture, your application cannot maintain a stateful connection to your users' applications.
 Therefore, it's not easy to "push," "publish," or "stream" data updates to the web client.
         - In this case, you may need to look for third-party solutions that manage the infrastructure to maintain such stateful connections to your web client, such as [Supabase Realtime](https://supabase.com/realtime), [SendBird](https://sendbird.com/), [Pusher](https://pusher.com/), or consider creating your own [AWS SNS-based](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) functionality.

-### PubSub and LiveQueryStore

-By setting up RedwoodJS Realtime, the GraphQL server adds two helpers on the context:

-* pubSub
-* liveQueryStory

-With `context.pubSub` you can subscribe to and publish messages via `context.pubSub.publish('the-topic', id, id2)`.

-With `context.liveQueryStore.` you can `context.liveQueryStore.invalidate(key)`
-`

 ## Showcase Demos